But in algebra we can. And to do it, we invent "negative" numbers.

 how would you do it?

-To prove a fact about anything, whether in mathematics, logic, or the law, we have simply to show that it satisfies the definition of that fact.
+To prove a property of anything, whether in mathematics, logic or the law, we have simply to show that it satisfies the definition of that property.

 Next Lesson: Adding and subtracting signed numbers